 From Luke – and please believe if the kids had it their way, this would translate into getting more toys!
 But it’s really helpful with eating dinner in order to get a bedtime snack and stuff like that.

-This is one I can use for myself a lot too as far as finances, time management, and my business.
+This is one I can use for myself a lot too as far as finances and time management.

 5. Hold on to what is good.